EngineerBetter/engineerbetter-hugo/content/blog/yubikey-2fa.md

 3. Touch U2F device

 A lot happens when that device is pressed.
-The U2F device signs a message containing a random string from the server, the servers address from the browsers perspective and some other things.
+The U2F device signs a message containing a random string from the server, the server's address from the browser's perspective, and some other things.
-The browser then forwards that signiture to the server.
+The browser then forwards that signature to the server.

 Your Yubikey is also a [U2F] device.
 An increasing number of sites support [U2F].
 This is the most user-friendly way to use a Yubikey as your 2FA device.
-The latest versions of Chrome, Opera and Firefox support [U2F], however, in Firefox it is not enabled by default and you must enable the following options in the <about:config> page:
+The latest versions of Chrome, Opera and Firefox support [U2F].
+However, in Firefox it is not enabled by default, and you must enable the following options in the <about:config> page:

 - `security.webauth.u2f`
 - `security.webauth.webauthn`

-[GitHub][githubU2F], [Gitlab][gitlabU2F], [Google Cloud Platform][GCPU2F] all support [U2F] as a 2FA option.
+[GitHub][githubU2F], [Gitlab][gitlabU2F], and [Google Cloud Platform][GCPU2F] all support [U2F] as a 2FA option.
 [Amazon Web Services][AWS] does not yet, but you can still use your Yubikey as your 2FA device.

 ## Configuring GitHub for U2F